-Like all the great Hindu epics, Ramayana too has molded the lifestyles and cultures of all the Hindus.
+Like all the great Hindu epics, Ramayana too has molded all the Hindus’ lifestyles and cultures.
 Among thousands, one such custom which has been an auspicious part of our festivals is the Vivah Panchami which honors the marriage of Lord Rama and Goddess Sita.
-‘Vivah’ means marriage and ‘Panchami’ means fifth-day Vivah Panchami is celebrated on the fifth day of the Shukla Paksha during the month of ‘Margashirsha.’
+‘Vivah’ means marriage, and ‘Panchami’ means fifth-day Vivah Panchami is celebrated on the fifth day of the Shukla Paksha during the month of ‘Margashirsha.’

 Legend says, Sage Vishwamitra approached the emperor of Ayodhya, King Dasharath asked for protection of the Yajna from the rakshasa.
 With great reluctance, Dasharath sent his children Rama and Lakshmana along with Vishwamitra as per the advice of his Guru Vasishta.
-The Yajna was successfully completed under the protection offered by Rama due to which the sage was highly pleased.
+The Yajna was completed under the protection offered by Rama, due to which the sage was highly pleased.
 Ensuing, the sage took the prince of Ayodhya to Mithila.
-At the same time, King Janaka, the ruler of Mithila was conducting a contest to choose the right match for his daughter Sita.
+At the same time, King Janaka, the ruler of Mithila, was conducting a contest to choose the right match for his daughter Sita.

-This day, Vivah Panchami is considered a very auspicious day as it marks the ceremonial marriage anniversary of Rama and Sita.
-Hence, the celebrations begin several days in advance in many places of Nepal and India.
+This day, Vivah Panchami, is considered a very auspicious day as it marks the ceremonial marriage anniversary of Rama and Sita.
+Hence, the celebrations begin several days in advance in many places in Nepal and India.
 The celebrations of Vivah Panchami are specifically notable in Lord Rama temples, particularly in the Mithilanchal region, Nepal, Ayodhya, and other areas of North India.
-The day holds immense significance at Janakpur, in Nepal as it is believed that the first ceremony was held there.
+The day holds immense significance at Janakpur, in Nepal, as it is believed that the first ceremony was held there.
 Along with Janakpur, the festival is also celebrated with great enthusiasm and fervor in Ayodhya, the birthplace of Lord Ram.

-The entire event is also known as ‘Ram Vivah Utsav’ when the temples are lit brightly with lamps and the celebrations involve the enactment of the wedding ceremony.
+The entire event is also known as ‘Ram Vivah Utsav’ when the temples are lit brightly with lamps, and the celebrations involve the enactment of the wedding ceremony.
 A grand procession leaves from one temple to another and ends with the wedding ceremony in the evening.
 The idols of Lord Ram and Goddess Sita are adorned with beautiful clothes and jewelry to make them look like bridegroom and bride.
 All through the day, devotional songs in praise of Lord Ram and Devi Sita are sung by devotees.

-In Janakpurdham, Nepal, thousands of pilgrims arrive many from India and other parts of Nepal.
+In Janakpurdham, Nepal, thousands of pilgrims arrive, many from India and other parts of Nepal.
 Special rituals and pujas are held in temples where the celebrations are observed with great fanfare.
 The celebrations continue for seven days, and devotees observe all the rituals with immense zeal and dedication.
 Thousands of devotees visit the temples to seek the divine blessings of a happy family and married life.
 This festival is one the best occasion to visit Janakpur to observe the culture and traditional values of the place.